learn-co-students/react-async-gif-search-lab-nyc-web-091619/README.md

 #### `<App/>`

-Your top level component will be the `<App />` component-- no surprises there!
+Your top level component will be the `<App />` component--no surprises there!
 It will be responsible for rendering the `<NavBar />` component (this component is already provided for you, note the project has bootstrap loaded in) and the `<GifListContainer />` component